atharv1813/mobilenet_classification/README.md

-Based on the provided GitHub repository, here's an updated README tailored to your project:

 # MobileNet Image Classification

 This project is a web application that allows users to upload images and receive classifications based on the MobileNetV2 model.
 The application is built with a Flask backend and a React frontend styled with Tailwind CSS.